2021-2022 Federal Report Cards/Accreditation

 All De Kalb ISD students will reach their full personal, health, and academic potential.

-The SHAC committee meets at least twice each school year to reflect and adjust practices related to student health.
+The SHAC committee meets at least one time each school year to reflect on and adjust practices related to student health.

 Special Populations and Programs